Judicial system of China

-The judicial branch, organized under the constitution and law, is one of five organs of power elected by the People's Congress, in the People's Republic of China.

-According to the constitution, the court system is to exercise judicial power independently and free of interference from administrative organs, public organizations, and individuals.
-The Chinese Communist Party's Political and Legal Affairs Commissions coordinates and have direct control over all the court system.

-Hong Kong and Macau have separate court systems, as mandated by the Constitution and their respective Basic Law, in accordance with the One country, two systems doctrine.
+The judiciary of the People's Republic of China (PRC), organized under the constitution and organic law, is one of five organs of state power elected by the National People's Congress (NPC).
+The PRC does not have judicial independence or judicial review as the courts do not have authority beyond what is granted to them by the NPC under a system of unified power.
+The Chinese Communist Party's Central Political and Legal Affairs Commission maintains effective control over the court system and its personnel.
+Hong Kong and Macau have separate court systems in accordance with the "one country, two systems" doctrine.

 Court structure

 According to the Constitution of the People's Republic of China of 1982 and the Organic Law of the People's Courts that went into effect on January 1, 1980, the Chinese courts are divided into a four-level court system (Supreme, High, Intermediate and Primary):